suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Special Cases of Component Index and Dependency Index {#index-true}

-The interpreter MUST support a special case of Component Index if more than two or more components are supported: setting Component Index to True is allowed.
-When a command is invoked and the Component Index is True, the command MUST be invoked once for each Component, in the order listed in the array of Component Identifiers.
-The interpreter MUST support a special case of Dependency Index when two or more dependencies are supported.
-When a command is invoked and the Dependency Index is True, the command MUST be invoked once for each Dependency, in the order listed in the array of Dependencies.

-This is represented by the following pseudocode.
+Component Index and Dependency Index can each take on one of three types:

+1. Integer
+2. Array of integers
+3. True

+Integers MUST always be supported by Set Component Index and Set Dependency Index.
+Arrays of integers MUST be supported by Set Component Index and Set Dependency Index if the Recipient supports 3 or more components or 3 or more dependencies, respectively.
+True MUST be supported by Set Component Index and Set Dependency Index if the Recipient supports 2 or more components or 2 or more dependencies, respectively.
+Each of these operates on the list of components or list of dependencies declared in the manifest.

+Integer indices are the default case as described in the previous section.
+An array of integers represents a list of the components (Set Component Index) or a list of dependencies (Set Dependency Index) to which each subsequent command applies.
+The value True replaces the list of component indices or dependency indices with the full list of components or the full list of dependencies, respectively, as defined in the manifest.

+When a command is executed, it either 1. operates on the component or dependency identified by the component index or dependency index if that index is an integer, or 2. it operates on each component or dependency identified by an array of indicies, or 3. it operates on every component or every dependency if the index is the boolean True.
+This is described by the following pseudocode:

 ~~~
-if iscomponent(current):
+if component-index is true:
+    current-list = components
+else if component-index is array:
+    current-list = [ components[idx] for idx in component-index ]
+else if component-index is integer:
+    current-list = [ components[component-index] ]
-    if current is true:
+else if dependency-index is true:
-      cmd(component) for-each component in components
+    current-list = dependencies
+else if dependency-index is array:
+    current-list = [ dependencies[idx] for idx in dependency-index ]
 else:
+    current-list = [ dependencies[dependency-index] ]
+for current in current-list:
     cmd(current)
-else:
-    if current is true:
-      cmd(dependency) for-each dependency in dependencies
-    else:
-      cmd(current)
 ~~~

 Try Each and Run Sequence are affected in the same way as other commands: they are invoked once for each possible Component or Dependency.
-This means that the sequences that are arguments to Try Each and Run Sequence are NOT invoked with Component Index = True or Dependency Index = True.
+This means that the sequences that are arguments to Try Each and Run Sequence are NOT invoked with Component Index = True or Dependency Index = True, nor are they invoked with array indices.
 They are only invoked with integer indices.
-The interpreter loops over the whole sequence, setting the Component Index or Dependency Index to each possible index in turn.
+The interpreter loops over the whole sequence, setting the Component Index or Dependency Index to each index in turn.

 ## Serialized Processing Interpreter {#serial-processing}